markmo/dltemplate/src/rl/survey_of_methods/README.rst

     Q_values = np.ones(n_actions)

-Optimistic-Greedy.
+**Optimistic-Greedy**.
 Initialize rewards per action to a large initial value.
 Force playing untried actions.

-Random.
+**Random**.
 The opposite approach to greedy selection is to simply always take a random action.

 ::